Shizu Saldamando: Artistry

+Selected exhibitions

+In 2007, Saldamando launched an exhibition in Los Angeles’s Tropico de Nopal.
+This was her first stand alone exhibition, and featured not only some select portraits created using unconventional techniques and materials, but also “...two large-scale ballpoint pen drawings done on bedsheets and four colored-pencil drawings on paper.”

+An exhibition which made Saldamando’s name more prominent in the art world was Phantom Sightings: Art After the Chicano Movement, which debuted in 2008 at the L.A.
+County Museum of Art.
+This installation featured some of her most novel works: her drawn-on handkerchiefs which reference paños made by incarcerated Chicanx individuals.

+In 2011, Saldamando was featured in the Portraiture Now: Asian American Portraits of Encounter exhibition at the Smithsonian’s National Portrait Gallery, which focused on Asian-American identity.
+Her work Carm’s Crew was shown alongside the work of artists Hye Yeon Nam, Roger Shimomura, Satomi Shirai, Tam Tran and Zhang Chun Hong.

-Her work was included in the group exhibition "Portraiture Now: Asian American Portraits of Encounter" at the National Portrait Gallery, Smithsonian Institution in 2011, Her work was also shown in "We Must Risk Delight: Twenty Artists from Los Angeles," curated by Elizabeta Betinski as an official collateral exhibition of the 56th Venice Biennale.
-She was a resident artist at the Art Omi International Artist Colony in 2002.
+Saldmando's work was also shown in We Must Risk Delight: Twenty Artists from Los Angeles, curated by Elizabeta Betinski as an official collateral exhibition of the 56th Venice Biennale.

+In 2016, Saldamando’s To Return exhibition premiered at the Charlie James Gallery.
+The exhibition consisted primarily of colored pencil portraits on wooden surfaces representing members of her social circle in Los Angeles.

+In 2020, Saldamando contributed artwork to Self-Help Graphics’ Dia de los Muertos exhibition.
+Her piece for this show, titled When This is All Over, was inspired by the historical oppression of both Mexican and Japanese-American individuals.
+The piece is an ofrenda-style sculpture made out of a piece of metal fence adorned with Washi-paper flowers arranged in a geometric pattern, which mimics the pattern of fence links.

+As a Wanlass Artist in Residence, Saldamando hosted a solo show, L.A.
+Intersections, at Oxy Arts in 2020.
+This show featured a plethora of her colorful wood panel portraits.

 Quotes

 "A lot of what I try to capture are different subcultures or scenes in which people have created their own world outside of larger alienating constructs."

 "My friends and I would buy Teen Angels, a magazine of lowrider and cholo art, and try to copy the drawings of Aztec pyramids and warriors and naked girls.
 I think that's how I got good at ballpoint pen renderings."

 "Growing up in the Mission district in San Francisco, it was predominantly a hip-hop culture.
 Here in Los Angeles, I'd go to shows or house parties, and it would be all Latino kids listening to the Cure and the Smiths.
 In L.A., I felt normal for the first time."